 Mainly local and Western food prepared by our expedition cook.
 We also will include plenty of snacks etc.

-The trip begins in Dharamshala (IATA: DHM) and ends with the flight out of Leh (IATA:IXL).
-All guests must arrive in Dharamshala by the evening of July 16.
+The trip begins in Jammu (IATA: IXJ) and ends with the flight out of Leh (IATA:IXL).
+All guests must arrive in Jammu by the late morning of July 22.
 Please note that we will book both domestic flights, which are included in the price.

 All guests must have a comprehensive travel insurance policy that includes emergency medical evacuation.
 As standard we also have a group search & rescue membership with GEOS.

 Your large rucksacks will be transported by porters so you only need to carry your day pack while hiking.